HokageM/IRLwPython/README.md

 Inverse Reinforcement Learning Algorithm implementation with python.

+# Exploring Maximum Entropy Inverse Reinforcement Learning

+My seminar paper can be found in [paper](https://github.com/HokageM/IRLwPython/tree/main/paper), which is based on IRLwPython version 0.0.1

 # Implemented Algorithms

-## Maximum Entropy IRL:
+## Maximum Entropy IRL (MEIRL):

-Implementation of the Maximum Entropy inverse reinforcement learning algorithm from [1] and is based on the implementation of [lets-do-irl](https://github.com/reinforcement-learning-kr/lets-do-irl/tree/master/mountaincar/maxent).
+Implementation of the maximum entropy inverse reinforcement learning algorithm from [1] and is based on the implementation of [lets-do-irl](https://github.com/reinforcement-learning-kr/lets-do-irl/tree/master/mountaincar/maxent).
-It is an IRL algorithm using Q-Learning with a Maximum Entropy update function.
+It is an IRL algorithm using q-learning with a maximum entropy update function for the IRL reward estimation.
+The next action is selected based on the maximum of the q-values.

-## Maximum Entropy Deep IRL:
+## Maximum Entropy Deep IRL (MEDIRL:

-An implementation of the Maximum Entropy inverse reinforcement learning algorithm, which uses a neural-network for the actor.
+An implementation of the maximum entropy inverse reinforcement learning algorithm, which uses a neural-network for the actor.
-The estimated irl-reward is learned similar as in Maximum Entropy IRL.
+The estimated irl-reward is learned similar as in MEIRL.
-It is an IRL algorithm using Deep Q-Learning with a Maximum Entropy update function.
+It is an IRL algorithm using deep q-learning with a maximum entropy update function.
+The next action is selected based on an epsilon-greedy algorithm and the maximum of the q-values.

-## Maximum Entropy Deep RL:
+## Maximum Entropy Deep RL (MEDRL):

-An implementation of the Maximum Entropy reinforcement learning algorithm.
+MEDRL is a RL implementation of the MEDIRL algorithm.
-This algorithm is used to compare the IRL algorithms with an RL algorithm.
+This algorithm gets the real rewards directly from the environment, instead of estimating IRL rewards.
+The NN architecture and action selection is the same as in MEDIRL.

 # Experiment